Anonymous-Voting-App/Anonymous-Voting-App/README.md

 ## Code formatting

-To utilize code formatting on commit, run `npm install` in the project root folder
+To utilize code formatting and linting on commit, run `npm install` in the project root folder and in both `frontend` and `backend` folders!

 ## Branch protection